 The lives of women of color (WoC or BIPOC women) have often been overlooked in our canonical text and scholarship that examine American politics.
 This course explores the significant contributions of women of color (WoC) through an intersectional lens where we consider how their race and gender identities work simultaneously at shaping their lived political experiences.
 WoC of color and their narratives are centered in our examination of the nation's founding to the contemporary era.
 We do a deep dive into the roles and positions of power WoC has had in politics through academic journals, texts, and mass behavior.
 We do close readings of biographies/autobiographies that provide a voice to the experiences faced by WoC in both traditional and non-traditional political spaces.
 These include women of color as close confidants to male political figures (first ladies, wives, and "mistresses") and as politicians, judges, activists, and revolutionaries.

 Required Text:

-- Everyday is a Gift by Tammy Duckworth - My Beloved World by Sonia Sotomayor
+- Everyday is a Gift by Tammy Duckworth

+- My Beloved World by Sonia Sotomayor

+- American Indian Stories and Old Indian Legends by Zitkala-Sa

 Course Requirements